sirisian/ecmascript-types/README.md

 An untagged template or built-in string concatenation rejects a participating operand known to be only Symbol: `function f(s: symbol) { return `${s}`; }`, `"" + s`, and `s + ""` are early errors.
 Participation is the operand-contract rule above.
 Explicit `String(s)`, a tag receiving the raw Symbol, and applicable declared operators remain valid.
 A `symbol | string` operand, `any`, or an ordinary JavaScript `${Symbol()}` retains runtime conversion and exception timing.
 A nested untagged template still converts its own substitutions even when its result is passed to a tag.

+Binary arithmetic, bitwise operations and ordering likewise reject a participating primitive-conversion failure on a known built-in path. `function f(s: symbol, n: number) { s * n; }` is an early error, as is multiplying an annotated `bigint` by an annotated `boolean`: Boolean converts to Number, which cannot multiply with BigInt.
+Apply declared and derived operators and literal adoption first.
+Ordering and equality retain their own rules; this does not ban mixed BigInt/Number ordering, Symbol equality, or otherwise successful coercions.
+Reject unions only when every possible selected path is invalid; open dispatch and unknown operands remain dynamic.

+An implicit `ToPrimitive` step can also fail from an effective declared `Symbol.toPrimitive` contract.
+A known present non-callable hook, an impossible hint-argument crossing, or a callable hook whose applicable returns can only be Objects establishes an early error.
+Use the actual `string`, `number` or `default` hint and the actual Symbol identity.
+Computed keys, reached member-key conversions, untagged substitutions and selected built-in coercion paths share this rule.
+Nullish hooks keep ordinary fallback; open members, unknown results and viable alternatives prevent a negative proof.
+A Symbol result is a valid property key.
+Tagged raw substitutions, Boolean conversion, strict equality, skipped optional access and applicable declared operators do not acquire a conversion they otherwise skip.
+The checker never executes conversion methods or getters, and ordinary JavaScript and `any` retain runtime timing.

 ```js
 let a: uint8 = 200;